sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Buoy Spirits

-You use your empathic resonance to uplift your companionsí spirits as they travel.
+You use your empathic resonance to uplift your companions√≠ spirits as they travel.

 Once per region (or planetary system), allies can gain an expertise die for one journey activity they undertake.